Northwest Horticultural Council

 Thailand has a limited MRL standard for apples, pears and/or cherries.
 If a chemical does not have an established MRL and is not included in the hazardous substance Category 4 list, Thailand will accept Codex’s MRLs.
-Azinphos-methyl (AZM) and endosulfan are currently included on the Category 4 list, and therefore a zero tolerance level is maintained.
+Glyphosate and chlorpyrifos are currently included on the Category 4 list, and therefore a zero-tolerance level is maintained.

 B. Monitoring chemical residues:

 Thai FDA officials conduct regular screening of incoming fresh fruit shipments for pesticide residues.

 III.
 ORGANIC FRUIT REGULATIONS

 As a result of the ASEAN-China Free Trade Area, Thailand and China have reduced their respective import duties on fresh fruits and vegetables to zero.

 Thailand and Australia negotiated a free trade agreement (FTA) in October 2003.
 Under this FTA, Thailand provided Australian apples and pears duty-free access.